Matthew Tkachuk: International play

-Tkachuk helped the United States win gold at the 2014 World U-17 Hockey Challenge held in Nova Scotia.
-He also competed at the 2015 IIHF World U18 Championships, where in seven games he registered ten assists (tops in the tournament), leading the U.S. under-18 team to a gold medal win.
+Tkachuk helped the United States win gold at the 2014 World U-17 Hockey Challenge.
+He also competed at the 2015 World U18 Championships, where in seven games he registered 10 assists (most in the tournament), leading the United States under-18 team to a gold medal win.

-At the 2016 World Junior Ice Hockey Championships, held in Helsinki, Tkachuk and Auston Matthews each scored 11 points to lead the American team in scoring.
-After losing in the semi-finals, the U.S. defeated Sweden to claim the bronze medal.
+At the 2016 World Junior Championships, Tkachuk and Auston Matthews each scored 11 points to lead the United States junior team in scoring.
+After losing in the semifinals, the United States defeated Sweden to claim the bronze medal.

+Tkachuk represented the United States at the 4 Nations Face-Off, He had put up three points in three games but would get injured and would be sidelined up until the start of the 2025 Stanley Cup playoffs.

+On June 16, 2025, he was one of six players named to United States' preliminary roster for the 2026 Winter Olympics, in which he would win gold alongside his brother.

+Amid online backlash faced by the men's Olympic hockey team regarding the inclusion of FBI director Kash Patel during their gold medal celebrations and members of the team laughing at President Trump's comments of being impeached if he did not invite the women's team to the White House, the team was invited to meet with the president and attend the State of the Union.
+Tkachuk was among the majority who visited with the president and attended the State of the Union.